Imogen-Wren-Studios/tap-delay-pt2399/README.md

 While TappTimer is active, the SubDivision switch sets the delay time to one of 3 different beat or tempo subdivisions.

 ***NOTE: Repeat Pattern assumes that TappTimer was tapped on Beats 1 and 2 for each mode, and that the first note being sampled (Designated SN:1 for Sampled Note) is played on beat 1 of the bar.
-Delayed notes are designated by brackets ().***
+Echoed delay notes are designated by brackets ().***

 #### Subdivisions Table
 | Mode | Switch Position | Note Length                    | Repeat Pattern*                                | Algorithm Used                                         |